BainbridgeArtisanResourceNetwork/How-Tos/HOWTO 3D Printing - Model Design References.md

 - The printing Profile - Fast Print, Normal Quality, High Quality.
 While affecting quality, it significantly affects the print time.
 - The general Print Setup profile to use - Recommended, Custom.
 The Recommended profile is usually appropriate.

+After loading a model and selecting the settings, Cura will report on the overall dimensions of the model and the time to print it.

 While using the default settings is successful for most prints, it is best to review the [Cura Tutorial (all3dp.com)](https://all3dp.com/cura-tutorial-3d-printing/) for more extensive understanding of its use.

 ## Print Fails